-I believe that identifying goals in your family law case and sharing them with legal professionals that may help you will lead to better outcomes in your case.
+I believe that identifying goals in your family law case and sharing them with legal professionals helping in your case may lead to better outcomes.
 First, I am going to talk about why, then we’ll discuss in another post about how to actually set goals for a family law legal case.
 Here are some of the reasons you should set goals in your family law case:

 Goals Keep Your Case On Track